Rana Dasgupta: Early life and education

 Dasgupta was born in Canterbury to English mother Barbara and Bengali father Ashish from Calcutta and grew up in Cambridge alongside his younger sister Mitali.
 Dasgupta attended a boys' school.
 He went on to graduate with a degree in French literature from Balliol College, Oxford in 1994.
-He also studied piano at the Conservatoire Darius Milhaud in Aix-en-Provence, France and was a Fulbright Scholar at the University of Wisconsin–Madison, pursuing Media Studies.
+He also studied piano at the Conservatoire Darius Milhaud in Aix-en-Provence, France and was a Fulbright Scholar at the University of Wisconsin–Madison in Madison, Wisconsin, United States, pursuing Media Studies.

 Career

 Dasgupta's first novel, Tokyo Cancelled (HarperCollins, 2005), was an examination of the forces and experiences of globalisation.
 Billed as a modern-day Canterbury Tales, it is about thirteen passengers stuck overnight in an airport who tell thirteen stories from different cities in the world, stories that resemble contemporary fairy tales, mythic and surreal.
 The tales add up to a broad exploration of 21st-century forms of life, which includes billionaires, film stars, migrant labourers, illegal immigrants and sailors.
-Tokyo Cancelled was shortlisted for the 2005 John Llewellyn Rhys Prize.

 Dasgupta's second novel, Solo (HarperCollins, 2009), was an epic tale of the 20th and 21st centuries told from the perspective of a 100-year-old Bulgarian man.
 Having achieved little in his 20th-century life, he settles into a long and prophetic daydream of the 21st century, where all the ideological experiments of the old century are over, and a collection of startling characters – demons and angels – live a life beyond utopia.
 A reviewer described it as "unfazed by the 21st century, confidently tracing the wrong turnings of the past 100 years, soaring insightfully over the mess of global developments that constitute the quagmire of today".
-Solo was translated into 20 languages.
+Solo was translated into 9 languages.

 Dasgupta was awarded the prestigious Commonwealth Writers' Prize for the novel Solo; it won both the region and overall best-book prize.

-His third book, Capital: A Portrait of Twenty-First-Century Delhi (Canongate, 2014), is a non-fiction exploration of his adopted city of Delhi and, in particular, the changes and personalities brought about there by globalization.
-Capital won the Ryszard Kapuściński Award and was shortlisted for the Orwell Prize and the Ondaatje Prize.
+Dasgupta's third book, Capital: A Portrait of Twenty-First-Century Delhi (Canongate, 2014), is a non-fiction exploration of his adopted city of Delhi and, in particular, the changes and personalities brought about there by globalisation.
+Capital won the Ryszard Kapuściński Award and Prix Émile Guimet de Littérature Asiatique.
+The book was also a finalist for the Orwell Prize, Ondaatje Prize, and Prix du Meilleur Livre Étranger.

-Dasgupta is currently working on a book about a proposed crisis of the nation-state system.
-In March 2017, he co-curated a major conference and exhibition with the title Now is the time of monsters: what comes after nations? at the Haus der Kulturen der Welt in Berlin, Germany.

-He was the founding literary director of the JCB Prize for Literature, initiated in 2018 by JCB, to be awarded annually with 2,500,000 Indian rupees (US$38,400) prize money, to a distinguished work of fiction by an Indian writer.

-Dasgupta was awarded the prestigious Rabindranath Tagore Literary Award 2019 for his novel Solo.
+Dasgupta's next book, After Nations: The Making and Unmaking of a World Order (Viking, 2026) is set to release on 28 April 2026.